CAMPAIGNS

 Join us every year for our Blue Cove Paddle Out to raise awareness of the 20,000 dolphins slaughtered in Japan every year.
 A recommended donation of $10-20 is greatly appreciated and donated to Dolphin Project.
 Pledge with us to never support a dolphinarium, as they belong wild and free.

 The Southern Resident Orcas are starving.
 Chinook/King Salmon constitutes 80% of their diet.
 The solution?
 Breach the lower four Snake River dams!
-Click "Act Now" below, and follow @pnwprotectors on Instagram for more ways to help. #WeAreTheOrca
+Click "Act Now" below, and urge the Biden Administration to follow through on their initiative to breach the dams! #WeAreTheOrca

 Speak up for the voiceless wild salmon that are heavily struggling to survive against the effects of fish farms in the Discovery Islands of British Columbia.